 After several months of lying in bed on my back, due to health reasons, believe me I had plenty of time to reflect on things.
 The road to recovery is not easy unless you make plans for new projects (and believe me, the size of the project is hardly of any importance).
 I spent a lot of time looking up at the ceiling of our bedroom – enough anyway to decide that once I was back on my feet, I would repaint the room starting with the ceiling!
 Therefore, if you debating whether to create an accent wall or a ceiling, and the answer is not obvious then, opt for the ceiling.
 And that is my professional opinion.

 Almost any ceiling is really a “fifth wall” waiting to be “styled.”
 It is no surprise that in the past for centuries, ceilings were the dominating accent of a room ranging from “sumptuous” gold leaf decorative ornaments and art masterpieces to more humble crown moldings and bold colors.

 I grew up in flat with an accent ceiling.
 In the house we live in now, there is an accent ceiling in our kitchen, our family’s bathroom and my second baby’s bedroom.
-Accent ceilings have been around for a very long time.
+But this is of no surprise, for accent ceilings have been around for a very long time.
 However, it has been several decades now that we have shifted our focus elsewhere and accent ceilings are scarcely used.

 Instead, many accent walls have appeared.
 Sadly, some are completely “overstylish” or even odd and hence, they contribute to a “clutter” that does not do much justice to the rest of the room.
 What I’m trying to say is that not every wall deserves to be an accent one!
 Sometimes, all it takes to make a difference in a room is a little paint on the ceiling instead. 🙂